-Orthodontic Services include the following:
+Orthodontic Services are only offered under the dental plan high and include the following:

-- Initial consultation. - Moldings and impressions, including cephalometric X-rays. - Surgical exposure of an impacted tooth, limited to services performed for orthodontic purposes. - Installation of braces. - Monthly visits; and - Fixed or removable appliances to correct harmful habits.
+- Initial consultation. - Moldings and impressions, including cephalometric X-rays. - Surgical exposure of an impacted tooth, limited to services performed for orthodontic purposes. - Installation of braces. - · Monthly visits; and - Fixed or removable appliances to correct harmful habits.